bharrisau/bharrisau.github.io/_posts/2013-10-19-mnemonic-project-part-1.markdown

 ---
 layout: post
-title:  "Mnemonic project: Part 1"
+title:  "Mnemonic project: Day 1"
 categories: cards memory mnemonic loci
-description: "Personal log of my progress learning a mnemonic system."
+description: "Personal log of my progress learning a mnemonic system: day 1."
 ---

 I'm practising the skill of memorising a deck of cards.
 Hopefully by logging my progress I'll keep at it long enough to make it a habit.